11 Reasons Palau Should Be Your Next Dive Trip (Even If You're Not a Diver)

 At immigration, every visitor signs a pledge stamped into their passport: "I take this pledge as your guest to preserve and protect your beautiful and unique island home."
 It's the world's first immigration pledge.

 And Palau means it.
 Oxybenzone and octinoxate sunscreens are banned.
-80% of Palau's waters are a National Marine Sanctuary — the world's sixth-largest fully protected marine area.
+Fully 80% of Palau's waters form a National Marine Sanctuary — the world's sixth-largest fully protected marine area.
 Reef-safe sunscreen is sold at Koror shops.

 This isn't greenwashing.
-Palau's marine life density is directly linked to these protections.
+Palau's extraordinary marine density is directly linked to these protections.

 8. Snorkeling Is Almost as Good as Diving

-You don't need a dive certification to experience Palau's marine life.
+No dive certification required to experience Palau's marine life.
 The Rock Islands tours are entirely snorkel-based.
-Jellyfish Lake is snorkel-only (scuba is banned — the deeper water has toxic hydrogen sulfide).
+Jellyfish Lake is snorkel-only — scuba is banned, since the deeper water holds toxic hydrogen sulfide.

-Rock Island reefs have snorkeling coral gardens with visibility of 20-30+ meters.
-You'll see reef sharks, turtles, giant clams, and schooling fish from the surface.
-Divers see more sharks and bigger pelagics, but snorkelers at Palau see more than divers see at most other destinations.
+Rock Island reefs offer snorkeling coral gardens with visibility of 20-30+ meters.
+Expect reef sharks, turtles, giant clams, and schooling fish, all from the surface.
+Divers see more sharks and bigger pelagics, but snorkelers at Palau still see more than divers do at most other destinations.

 9. Ngardmau Waterfall Is a Jungle Adventure

-Palau isn't just underwater.
-Ngardmau Waterfall on Babeldaob island is a 30-meter cascade hidden in dense jungle.
-The hike from the parking area takes 45-60 minutes through boardwalk and muddy trail.
+Palau isn't only underwater.
+Ngardmau Waterfall on Babeldaob island is a 30-meter cascade tucked into dense jungle.
+The hike from the parking area takes 45-60 minutes across boardwalk and muddy trail.
 Entry: $5.
 Bring water shoes.

-Swim at the base of the falls.
-You'll likely be alone — most Palau visitors don't leave the water, and this is their loss.
+Swim at the base of the falls, and you'll likely have it all to yourself — most Palau visitors never leave the water, which is entirely their loss.

 10. The Population Is 18,000 — That's It

 Palau has fewer people than most university campuses.
-Koror (the main town) has 11,000 residents.
+Koror, the main town, is home to 11,000 residents.
 Everyone knows everyone.
 The dive shop owner is the hotel manager's cousin.
 The restaurant cook went to school with your boat captain.

-This creates an atmosphere that larger destinations can't replicate — genuine warmth, personal service, and the feeling that your visit actually matters to the community.
+That creates an atmosphere larger destinations simply can't replicate — genuine warmth, personal service, and the sense that your visit actually matters to the community.

 11. It Changes How You See Every Other Ocean

-Blue Corner alone has more sharks per dive than most countries have per year.
+Blue Corner alone offers more sharks per dive than most countries see in a year.
 Jellyfish Lake has no equivalent on Earth.
-The Rock Islands look like a CGI landscape that someone forgot to render at lower resolution.
+The Rock Islands look like a CGI landscape someone forgot to render at lower resolution.

 Palau is expensive ($200-250/day minimum), remote (flights from Manila, Taipei, Seoul, or Guam), and small.
 It's also the best marine experience on the planet.